ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

     name: app-config
 ```

 3. Use the Explorer to open the `app.js` file.
 The path to this file is `cc201/labs/Scaling Applications and using Services/`.
-Find the line that says, `res.send('Hello world from ' + hostname + '!')`.
+Find the line that says, `res.send('Hello world from ' + hostname + '!
+Your app is up and running!\n')`.
 Edit this line to look like the following
 ```
-res.send(process.env.MESSAGE)
+res.send(process.env.MESSAGE + '\n')
 ```
 Make sure to save the file when you're done.
 This change indicates that requests to the app will return the environment variable `MESSAGE`.

 4. Build and push a new image that contains your new application code.
 ```
-docker build us.icr.io/$MY_NAMESPACE/hello-world:3 && docker push us.icr.io/$MY_NAMESPACE/hello-world:3
+docker build -t us.icr.io/$MY_NAMESPACE/hello-world:3 . && docker push us.icr.io/$MY_NAMESPACE/hello-world:3
 ```
 The `deployment-configmap-env-var.yaml` file is already configured to use the tag `3`.